Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/2_Sapients/Natvyr.md

 Natvyr drones tend to be single minded sex addicts stereotypically, but also have control over many hive functions and in a way act as a middle class of Natvyr society with all matter of Drones specializing in technical and logistical functions with a strong tendency towards experimentation.
 It is these drones who are a major factor in why their species became space faring- some of the larger aggregations wanted to have their own planet independent of the others and so experimented a lot with space travel.

-### Culture
+## Culture

 The Natvyr gained an increasingly modern civilization as a byproduct of these ventures, developing a space faring civilization whose military never evolved beyond ballistic weaponry (they amassed lots of fission based missiles, like enough to blanket the surface of Jupiter many times over in nuclear hellfire).
-This civilization had many hive-states who bickered among each other and was ruled by a overarching AI who came to power initially as a power grab attempt for the latter half of the civilization’s existence.

 Natvyr queens tend to be similar minded, but arbitrarily demand a “loyal king drone” at all times in many cases.
 Mind you, said queens and kings are not like human kings of queens.
 They have no real contact or clue how the hive at large is behaving, only the intuition of needs the super organism has.
 Growth, Defend, Attack, Horde, Build and so on.